BasThomas/basthomas.github.io/_posts/2022-04-19-custom-tab-bar-large-content-viewer.md

 > For this property to take effect, the view must have a `UILargeContentViewerInteraction`.

-... yet `largeContentTitle` nor `largeContentImage` do not.
-OK, so let's add the
+... yet neither `largeContentTitle` nor `largeContentImage`'s
-interaction:
+documentation do.
+OK, so let's add the interaction:

 ```swift
 bar.addInteraction(UILargeContentViewerInteraction())